Nissan 350Z: Fairlady Z Type F (2008)

 The vehicles went on sale on January 10, 2008.

-NISMO Editions
+Nismo editions

-Nissan's performance tuning division, NISMO, began producing modified versions of the 350Z shortly after its introduction.
+Nissan's performance tuning division, Nismo, began producing modified versions of the 350Z shortly after its introduction.

-NISMO R-Tune (2004)
+Nismo R-Tune (2004)

 The R-Tune was a kit sold directly to customers with modifications including new headers, cams, pulleys.
 The R-Tune voids the Nissan factory warranty, but gains significant horsepower, intended for track racers.